Lanturn Logo

 You can read more about the FCF here.

-As such, you should be prepared to write more appeal letters, and better screen your candidates (so you don’t waste money on an application likely to fail).
+As such, you should be prepared to write more appeal letters and better screen your candidates (so you don’t waste money on an application likely to fail).
 Bear in mind that repeated rejections and applications mean mounting costs.
 For more on this, see point 3 below.

-However, if your business has experimental elements (e.g. an ecommerce start-up that needs a designer for gamification), then paper qualifications may not apply.
+However, if your business has experimental elements (e.g., an e-commerce start-up that needs a designer for gamification), then paper qualifications may not apply.
 MOM is willing to look beyond this if appropriate skills and experience matter—but you must be prepared to explain the concept to them.
 So for employees with unconventional skill sets, approval for their work pass may be more complex.

-Bonus: Good-to-knows for S-Passes and Work Permits
+S-Passes and Work Permits

 There are different types of work passes in Singapore.
 The three general types are the E-Pass (professionals and managers earning at least $4,500 per month [$5,000 in the Finance Sector]), S-Pass (technicians and mid-skilled workers earning at least $2,500 per month), and work permits for foreign workers (semi or unskilled labour, from a provider recognised by MOM).

 There are restrictions on how many pass holders of each type you can employ based on your service sector.
 You can check the quotas online with MOM.
+There are also foreign worker levies that you have to pay to hire foreigners.
+You can check the amount on the MOM website.

 Thinking about becoming a Permanent Resident instead?
 Check out the benefits of becoming a Singapore Permanent Resident here.